srivts/Recipe-Finder/README.md

 Ive used the following dataset: Food.com Recipes and Interactions from kaggle.
 The link for the same is given below: https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions I've used the flask python framework to create the application.
+You can access this application locally using this address: http://192.168.0.120:5000.